-Missed or late payments: a fee for making a monthly repayment late.
+A fee for making a monthly repayment late.
 It’s typically £12.
 You’ll also incur a fee if you pay less than the agreed minimum repayment or if your payment bounces.

-Going over your credit limit: a fee for going beyond your credit card limit – in other words, owing more than a card provider has agreed to lend you at any given time.
+A fee for going beyond your credit card limit – in other words, owing more than a card provider has agreed to lend you at any given time.
 This fee is also likely to be around £12.

-Balance transfers: there’s often a fee for transferring your outstanding balance from one credit card to another.
+There’s often a fee for transferring your outstanding balance from one credit card to another.
 This will be set out in any offer made to you.

-Cash withdrawals: there’s typically a fee for withdrawing cash – known as a cash advance.
+There’s typically a fee for withdrawing cash – known as a cash advance.
 This will often be a percentage of the amount you withdraw, with a stated minimum fee.
 The minimum on HSBC credit cards is £3.

-Using your credit card outside the UK: you may have to pay a non-sterling transaction fee for using your card outside the UK and when withdrawing cash.
+You may have to pay a non-sterling transaction fee for using your card outside the UK and when withdrawing cash.